lomichael/lomichael/README.md

 ## Hi there 👋
-I'm Michael Lo, a current third-year at University of California, Riverside pursuing my bachelor's in computer science with business applications.
+I'm Michael Lo, a current third-year at University of California, Riverside pursuing my Bachelor's in Computer Science with Business Applications.

 ### Experience
 I have previous internship experience over two summers.